vanjushka/PHP_portfolio/README.md

 - **PHP** 8.0 or higher, with the PDO (MySQL) extension enabled
 - **MySQL** or MariaDB server
 - **Git** (to clone the repo)
-- No additional PHP frameworks or composer dependencies
+- No additional PHP frameworks or Composer dependencies

 ---